This article was updated on April 26, 2021

 5. Take care of your team

-Your team.
-The backbone of your company.
-These days, making sure they’re safe and healthy is of utmost importance, and that includes keeping up morale during these tough times.
-Of course, that gets trickier if you’ve had to lay off or furlough your team.
-If that’s the case, you may want to consider helping them with their unemployment benefits applications.
+Your team is the backbone of your company.
+Making sure they're safe and healthy is of utmost importance, and that includes keeping up morale during these tough times.
+Of course, that gets trickier if you've had to lay off or furlough your team.
+If that's the case, you may want to consider helping them with their unemployment benefits applications.

 Above all, you need a communication plan.
 Your employees need to have easily accessible and accurate information about safety measures and other workplace changes.
 It's a good idea to make this information available through multiple channels - email, social media, your chat app, and physical displays in the workplace.